Now recruiting exchange students for the 2026-2027 school year!

-We are now recruiting students to go on exchange during the 2025-2026 school year (leave for exchange in July/August 2025).
+We are now recruiting students to go on exchange during the 2026-2027 school year (leave for exchange in July/August 2026).
 Interested?
-Scroll down to find out what to do!
+Scroll down to find out what to do and apply!

 BUILDING PEACE, ONE YOUNG PERSON AT A TIME